 Why is it so important to get the rhinos to Australia?

-The objective of the Australian Rhino Project, working with Australian zoos including Monarto Zoo, is to maintain a viable population, with targeted genetic and demographic management that will ultimately allow for the repatriation of African rhinoceros back to their natural habitat and homelands should it be required.
+The objective of the Australian Rhino Project, working with Australian zoos including Monarto Safari Park, is to maintain a viable population, with targeted genetic and demographic management that will ultimately allow for the repatriation of African rhinoceros back to their natural habitat and homelands should it be required.

 “More than 1,300 rhinos were poached last year in South Africa alone, we’ve nearly reached the tipping point where more rhinos are poached each year than are born,” Elaine said.